box-products/handbook/our-rituals.md

 ## Peer Recognition

 One of the sessions that we do schedule every meet-up is the recognition celebration.
-A few months before a meet-up, Jonathan asks everyone to think about their colleagues who have made Box Products a better place to work.
+A few months before a meet-up, Jonathan asks everyone to think about their colleagues who have made SALT Insure a better place to work.
 Ideas range from professional excellence to the personal.
 At the meet-up, we set aside an hour for everyone to stand up and speak to their colleagues' accomplishments or general awesomeness over the previous 6 months.
-At this time we also give awards to employees on their 5, 10, 15 year anniversaries at Box Products.
+At this time we also give awards to employees on their 5, 10, 15 year anniversaries at SALT Insure.

 ## Everyone On Support (EOS)